cameronbracken/hydrodata/README.md

 - Basin Delineations
 - Groundwater

-This package aims to provide a unified interface for grabbing hydrologic data from the web.
+This package aims to provide a unified interface for grabbing hydrology and climate data from the web.
 It solves the problem of data transmission and formatting but leaves the analysis, processing, and quality control to you.
 It is very similar in spirit to the Python package [ulmo](http://ulmo.readthedocs.org/en/latest/) but does things in an R-centric way.

 My wishlist at the moment is: